tonantr/react-hooks-class-setstate-lab/README.md

 through each component and convert them to class components.

 Make sure to pay attention to syntax (and in particular, `this` and arrow functions).
-Also make sure you are initializing and setting state correctly.
+Also make sure you are initializing and setting state correctly...

 ## Resources